holdrain/W-I-R/README.md

 ### Code

-1. Code structure: The code is made of three modules, train module (for training the WCR and WIR models), certify module (for certifying watermark extraction), and attack module (for identity linking, identity forge, and identity extraction attacks).
+1. Code structure: The code is made of three modules, training, certification, and attack module.
-  The details of the file's function are described as follows:
+    The details of the file's function are described as follows.
-  - **Train module:**
+  - **Training.**

     ```
     train/
         options/  <Train options>